 Buick Lesabre owners have reported 26 problems related to instrument panel (under the electrical system category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Buick Lesabre based on all problems reported for the Lesabre.

 2004 silverado & 2004 Buick.
 Consumer writes in regards to both vehicles need a new cluster and the needle on the mile indicator is at 120.
 The consumer stated the gas gauge has not worked for two years.
 Also, he had no idea how fast he was driving.
 The consumer stated having both vehicles repaired, would cost $1000.
 00.